tylertitsworth/5th-age-srd/Classes/Necromancer.md

 Quick action

 **Effect:** Create a floating hand of spectral matter that lasts until the end of the battle.
 The hand can engage a nearby enemy when you create it, and you can move it to a different enemy as a quick action.
 Through the hand, you can target this enemy with any of your spells, regardless of the spell’s normal range.
 The spell does not provoke opportunity attacks.
 The hand has your defenses, and hit points equal to twice the spell level.
-It ignores any damage except force and holy damage.
+It ignores any damage except force and radiant damage.

 #### Adventurer Feat